truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

-> Wise Contacts are "smart contracts" which are also "cooperative".
+> Wise Contracts are "smart" and "cooperative".
+Without cooperation, smart contracts can become dumb.

 This is mostly a blog-post-format reboot of the first three videos [in this sequence](https://www.youtube.com/watch?v=xGu0o8HH10U&index=1&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4).